oracle/terraform-provider-oci/website/docs/d/datascience_model_deployments.html.markdown

 * `project_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the project associated with the model deployment.
 * `state` - The state of the model deployment.
 * `time_created` - The date and time the resource was created, in the timestamp format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 Example: 2019-08-25T21:10:29.41Z

+## SINGLE_MODEL_FLEX Returned Contract

+The following attributes are returned for `deployment_type = SINGLE_MODEL_FLEX`.

+* `model_deployment_configuration_details`
+	* `deployment_type` - `SINGLE_MODEL_FLEX`
+	* `model_configuration_details` - The single model configuration details.
+		* `model_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a model.
+	* `infrastructure_configuration_details` - The infrastructure configuration details for managed compute cluster type compute target.
+		* `infrastructure_type` - `MANAGED_COMPUTE_CLUSTER`
+		* `compute_target_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a Compute Target.
+		* `model_deployment_resource_configuration` - Resource configuration details for model deploy on managed compute cluster type compute target.
+			* `resource_request_configuration` - Resource request configuration to run workload on managed compute cluster type compute target compute target.
+				* `gpus` - The total number of gpus required to be allocated to the workload.
+				* `memory_in_gbs` - The memory in Gbs required to be allocated to run the workload.
+				* `ocpus` - The ocpus required to be allocated to run the workload.
+			* `resource_limit_configuration` - Resource limit configuration details for workload on managed compute cluster type compute target.
+				* `memory_in_gbs` - Burstable limit for memory.
+				* `ocpus` - Burstable limit for cpu.
+		* `scaling_policy` - The scaling policy to apply to workloads on managed compute cluster type compute target.
+			* `policy_type` - The type of scaling policy.
+Supported values are `FIXED_SIZE` and `AUTOSCALING`.
+			* `instance_count` - Returned for `policy_type=FIXED_SIZE`.
+The number of instances for the workload.
+			* `is_enabled` - Returned for `policy_type=AUTOSCALING`.
+Whether the autoscaling policy is enabled.
+			* `auto_scaling_policies` - Returned for `policy_type=AUTOSCALING`.
+The list of autoscaling policy details.
+				* `auto_scaling_policy_type` - The type of autoscaling policy.
+The supported value is `THRESHOLD`.
+				* `initial_instance_count` - For a threshold-based autoscaling policy, this value is the initial number of workload instances to launch immediately after autoscaling is enabled.
+				* `maximum_instance_count` - For a threshold-based autoscaling policy, this value is the maximum number of workload instances allowed to increase to (scale out).
+				* `minimum_instance_count` - For a threshold-based autoscaling policy, this value is the minimum number of workload instances allowed to decrease to (scale in).
+This should be zero for scale-to-zero.
+				* `rules` - The list of autoscaling policy rules.
+					* `metric_expression_rule_type` - The metric expression for creating the alarm used to trigger autoscaling actions for workload.
+Supported values are `TARGET_PREDEFINED_EXPRESSION` and `TARGET_CUSTOM_EXPRESSION`.
+					* `metric_type` - Returned for `TARGET_PREDEFINED_EXPRESSION`.
+Metric type.
+					* `scale_configuration` - The scaling configuration for the target-based workload rule.
+						* `target_scaling_configuration_type` - The type of target scaling configuration.
+Use `THRESHOLD` for `TARGET_PREDEFINED_EXPRESSION` and `QUERY` for `TARGET_CUSTOM_EXPRESSION`.
+						* `threshold` - A metric value at which the scaling operation will be triggered.
+						* `query` - Returned for `TARGET_CUSTOM_EXPRESSION`.
+The Monitoring Query Language (MQL) expression to evaluate for the alarm.
+						* `metric_namespace` - Returned for `TARGET_CUSTOM_EXPRESSION`.
+Namespace to read the metrics from.
+				* `scale_in_policy` - Workload scaling policy configuration for workloads on managed compute cluster type compute target.
+					* `cool_down_in_seconds` - The duration of time window used to restrict flapping of instance count when the metrics used for scaling keep fluctuating.
+					* `instance_count_adjustment` - The value used for adjusting the count of instances.
+					* `pending_duration` - The period of time that the alarm condition must persist before the alarm state changes.
+				* `scale_out_policy` - Workload scaling policy configuration for workloads on managed compute cluster type compute target.
+					* `cool_down_in_seconds` - The duration of time window used to restrict flapping of instance count when the metrics used for scaling keep fluctuating.
+					* `instance_count_adjustment` - The value used for adjusting the count of instances.
+					* `pending_duration` - The period of time that the alarm condition must persist before the alarm state changes.